-2.10.7.
-Budget impact model
+2.10.7 Budget impact model

-Technology manufacturers making submissions for the purpose of reimbursement of their product should include a fully executable budget impact model as part of the submission to enable confidential third-party validation of the results and to enable the decision maker test alternate plausible parameter values, as required.
+Technology manufacturers making submissions for the purpose of reimbursement of their product should include a fully executable budget impact model as part of the submission to enable confidential third-party validation of the results and to enable the decision-maker to test alternate plausible parameter values, as required.
+BIAs submitted to the NCPE must be conducted using the NCPE Budget Impact Model Template (available on the NCPE website www.ncpe.ie).